 An employee is exempt from the FLSA when their specific job duties (not just job title) and salary meet all the requirements set by the U.S. Department of Labor.
 A typical exempt employee is one who performs supervisory or executive duties and is paid on a salary basis not less than $455 per week.
 There are several categories of employees exempt from FLSA coverage, including:

 A registered nurse in Maryland cannot be required to work more than their regularly scheduled hours, according to the predetermined work scheduled.
 The law may require a nurse to work overtime if:

 If you're being denied overtime pay that is rightfully yours, you don't have to navigate the claim process alone.
 An experienced Maryland attorney can explain how the law applies to the facts in your case.
 They can also help you recover any damages and lost wages.
-Receive a free claim review from a local attorney to better understand your legal options.
+Receive a claim review from a local attorney to better understand your legal options.

 Contact a qualified attorney.